ScottFal/csgoskins-image-scraper/README.md

-# csgoskins-sticker-scraper
+# csgoskins-image-scraper
-download all available stickers from csgoskins.gg
+download all available stickers and every image from csgoskins.gg